Best Hiking Shoe: La Sportiva Synthesis Review

-After months of testing, I can easily say that the La Sportiva Synthesis is the best hiking shoe or hiking boot that I've owned.
+After using these for over 2 years, I can easily say that the La Sportiva Synthesis is the best hiking shoe or hiking boot that I’ve owned.
 This hiking shoe is lightweight, rugged, and has a great trail feel.
 I use it for everything now.
-Here's why it's so great.
+Here’s why it’s so great.

 But before you read on, two things.

 If you love a big, solid hiking boot, the La Sportiva Synthesis is not for you.
 Go with something like the Asolo Fugitive GTX instead.

 Second, I only post and recommend gear that I actually use and love.
 And I love this hiking shoe.

 This boot is being is discontinued (yet is still great and available) and is being evolved into a new line.
 Check out my gear page for the updates and skinny.

 LAST DAYS > REI CYBER-WEEK SALE! – Thousands of items up to 50% off, including a rare $75 off the InReach Mini, Explorer, and GPSMAP 66i.

 The La Sportiva Synthesis is a Hiking Shoe / Hiking Boot / Trail Runner Hybrid

 I used to have a pair of hiking boots and minimal hiking shoes.
 I used the hiking boots for rough and sloppy terrain, and the minimal hiking shoes for day hikes.
 The minimal hiking shoes were my preferred choice because they were light and felt great on the trail.

 I own a lot of different footwear, I’d place these in the top two.
 They feel more like a sneaker than a boot.
 Extremely comfortable, easy to put on and take off do to the lacing system.
 Deep treads and good grip.
 I bought them for tackling mountains however I have been wearing them every day.
 Might have to get a second pair. – REI Reviewer